truthcoin/www.truthcoin.info/_posts/2016-05-21-codex-identity-sidechain.md

 Other functionality is possible.
 For example, identity theft "alerts", which are broadcast for a fee and which alert id-checkers to be extra diligent.

-Why Use a Blockchain
+Why Use a Blockchain?
 ----------------------

 The year 2016 has seen -without question- the worst blockchain designs ever presented.
-Given the overwhelmingly low idea-quality, I feel the need to justify my use of the blockchain.
+Given the overwhelmingly low idea-quality, I feel the need to justify my use of the blockchain in the following four ways:

 #### 1. Self-Sovereign Identity